How to trade financial markets

 However, there is no need to be put off if you don’t understand something as there are some great resources out there to help you hit the ground running.

-IG Academy has a range of online courses that can enable you to develop your knowledge of financial markets – this includes courses on the stock market, CFDs, spread bets and financial risk.
+IG Academy has a range of online courses that can enable you to develop your knowledge of financial markets – this includes courses on the stock market, CFDs and financial risk.
 Alternatively, you could look at other resources such as financial market podcasts and trading books.

 But remember, understanding financial markets and how they operate isn’t an overnight process.
 In fact, there isn’t really an end to how much you can learn.

 Create a trading plan

 Before you start to trade financial markets, it is important to consider exactly what you are hoping to achieve.
 These targets need to be realistic: if you expect to make lots of money immediately, you might be sorely disappointed.